stefanlesser/nature-of-order/_notes/growing-this-site.md

 ### Design
 * Footnotes displayed as floats right next to the place where they are referenced in the main text

+### Tools
+* ~~One of the scripts in the template rewrites all the notes, regardless of whether they changed or not.
+That messes with the last modified date, which is reset each time I generate the site.
+I’d like it to only write the note to disk if it actually makes changes to it.
+I believe it’s [this script](https://github.com/stefanlesser/nature-of-order/blob/master/_plugins/empty_front_matter_note_injector.rb).~~ Never mind.
+[Fixed it](https://github.com/stefanlesser/nature-of-order/commit/3dc9915e69c1441837e231315df03f82590493f6).